-Benchmarking software development partners for fintech – how to do it right
+Benchmarking software development partners – how to do it right

 One of the most critical elements allowing to obtain all the benefits of cooperation with a software development company is choosing the right vendor to team up with.
-This complex process might seem time and resource-consuming, but beyond doubt it will pay off, allowing you to effectively reach your goals, especially in a highly regulated and knowledge-intensive area such as fintech.
+This complex process might seem time and resource-consuming, but beyond doubt it will pay off, allowing you to effectively reach your goals, especially in a highly regulated and knowledge-intensive areas.
 We want to show you based on our experience what should be covered to benchmark potential vendors.

 The benchmarking process should be defined by your needs, so let’s assume that you’re considering strategic, long-term partnership rather than one-off project (thus, we ’re going to use word “partner” instead of “vendor”).
 We also presume that your partner-to-be would be involved in complex and demanding projects, so they must go beyond body leasing, have their own initiative, and as result provide more benefits than only team extension.